mimiframework/Mimi.jl/docs/src/tutorials/tutorial_4.md

 ### Step 2.
 Generate Trials

-The  [`generate_trials!`](@ref) function is used to pre-generate all trial data, and save all random variable values in a file.
+The  [`generate_trials!`](@ref) function generates all trial data, and save all random variable values in a file.
 Employ this function as follows:

 ```julia
 # Generate trial data for all RVs and (optionally) save to a file